MostafaLotfy91/Autofix/README.md

 1. **Database Connection**: Establish a connection to your database (e.g., MySQL,Oracle, PostgreSQL, MongoDB).
 2. **Entities (Models)**: Define the data models for each table (e.g., Product, User, Service,Reservation).
 3. **Repository**: Implement methods to interact with the database (e.g., retrieving product details, adding new products).
+4. **Servlets** the main controllers of the transactions inside web pages

 ## Front End